 - 1 tbsp finely grated ginger

-- Mix all the ingredients in a glass jar.
+- Mix all the ingredients in a 1 quart glass jar.
 Stir until the sugar is dissolved.

 - Cover with a piece of cloth or coffee filter held in place with a rubber band or metal ring.
 Place somewhere warm and dark to ferment for 3 days.
 (Stir each day).

-- Once it’s fizzy, taste your ginger beer and decide whether you want to add more sweetener.
-Store in the refrigerator and consume within a few weeks.
+- Once it’s fizzy, store the ginger beer in the refrigerator and consume within four weeks.

-- Be sure to use plastic pop bottles or swing-top bottles that can handle the pressure of carbonation.
+- It’s important to monitor the carbonation.
+Either use plastic pop bottles or swing-top bottles (affiliate link) that can handle the pressure of carbonation.

-Keywords: probiotic, ginger ale, ginger beer, stomach soothing, anti-nausea
+Keywords: probiotic, ginger ale, ginger beer, stomach soothing, anti-nausea, morning sickness, motion sickness, travel sickness, spring, summer, fall